nivali3/EPP_final_project/README.md

 QUESTION: Would it matter if we store all the generated outpus in .csv files or should we store them in .yaml and only final ones in .csv?

 In table_5_6_NLS, how does the initial values for k, g, and s guessed?

+## REMEMBER: Fix the key "variances" to "standard errors"!